 All technology must be utilised in accordance with the Department of Education policy and the school guidelines.
 If students are not using a device in accordance with these policies, then the device may be confiscated temporarily from the student.

-The rule, when it comes to technology in the classroom, whether it is a computer or a smart phone is:
+The rule, when it comes to technology in the classroom is:

 If the device is causing a distraction to learning or is not directly being utilised to achieve the learning outcomes of the lesson, it cannot be in use.